 It’s illegal to mislead or confuse investors by suggesting or omitting certain information.
-The FMA can take action to stop or prevent this behaviour.
-You can contact us if you think a company is ‘green-washing’ and can’t back up their claims.
+The FMA can take action to stop or prevent this behaviour. contact us if you think a company is 'green-washing' and can’t back up their claims.

 Providers must clearly explain and substantiate how they are ethical